ChrisTian206/AI_RS/server/README.md

   - body:{string: mlsNumber}
 * Res:
   - Replier's listing information object.
-* Description:
-  - This method is used to provide information about one specific property.
+* Description: This method is used to provide information about one specific property.
+Our server will sent a request to Repliers *get a single listing* method by inserting the mlsNumber into the url query.
+Simple as that.